-ACCAD, partnering with the OSU College of Social Work and Wexner Medical Center, received a grant from the Ohio Medicaid Technical Assistance And Policy Program (MEDTAPP).
-The title of the project is Building Empathy in Patient Care with VR Simulation for Practitioners.
+ACCAD, partnering with the OSU College of Social Work and Wexner Medical Center, received a grant entitled, Building Empathy in Patient Care with VR Simulation for Practitioners.

 Project Goals and Objective

 VR Experience of Dementia system (VR-ED) developed at Ohio State’s Advanced Computing Center for the Arts and Design (ACCAD) enables immersive scenario-based enactments in VR.
 VR-ED highlights the effects of short-term memory loss as well as time and place disorientation, which are common dementia symptoms that are difficult to simulate through other forms of dementia care training.
 The experience provides an experiential insight into the behavior of those living with dementia, engaging practitioners in perspective-taking training to build empathy for patients living with dementia and their caretakers.

 Proposed: 1) to immerse practitioners in the VR-ED system as a form of clinical empathy building; 2) the development of a practitioner based workshop module for the existing VR-ED system customized to the needs of empathy training for Medicaid serving physicians, residents and fellows; 3) adaptation of our foundational body tracking system to a consumer-grade system making the existing VR-ED system both affordable and transportable for in facility training.